JasmineAmberPatel/flickr/README.md

-# Flickr App
+# Photo Finder App

-**Flickr App** is a modern iOS application built with Swift and SwiftUI.
+**Photo Finder** is a modern iOS application built with Swift and SwiftUI using the Flickr API.
 It leverages the MVVM (Model-View-ViewModel) architectural pattern and integrates with the Flickr API to search and display photos.

 ## Features

 - **Search Functionality:** Easily search for photos using keywords and get a list of relevant images from the Flickr API.
 - **Photo Details:** Click on any photo from the search results to view more details about the photo, including its owner, title, the date it was posted, and a list of tags associated with the photo.
+- **Photo Gallery:** Click the more photos button to see a gallery of all of the images uploaded by a user.
 - **Modern UI:** Built using SwiftUI, the app provides a clean and user-friendly interface, offering smooth navigation between views and custom Apple animations.

 ## MVVM Architecture